tanapthetimid/Piggeon/README.md

 matrix manipulation, image loading, or other scary stuff.
 It provides a model for creating GameObject(s) and Stage(s) that are simple, yet extensible.

+# Requirements
+This project uses LWJGL graphics library, but LWJGL binaries are not bundled here.
+If you would like to build this project, download LWJGL separately.

 # Author
 Tanapoom Sermchaiwong